 1. Denali National Park

-Denali National Park located in Alaska Interior is centered on 20,310-foot-high Denali peak.
-Covering an area of about 6 million acres, the park encompasses terrain of tundra, lush-green forests and glaciers.
-The park is also home to some of exotic wildlife species including grizzly bears, wolves, moose, caribou and Dall sheep.
-The park offers something to do all year around.
-Popular activities in summer include biking, backpacking, hiking and mountaineering.
-Wintertime activities includes dog-sledding, cross-country skiing, and snow machining.
+Denali National Park located in Alaska Interior is centered on the 20,310-foot-high Denali peak.
+Covering an area of about 6 million acres, the park encompasses terrain of tundra, lush-green forests, and glaciers.
+The park is also home to some exotic wildlife species including grizzly bears, wolves, moose, caribou, and Dall sheep.
+The park offers something to do all year round.
+Popular activities in summer include biking, backpacking, hiking, and mountaineering.
+Wintertime activities include dog-sledding, cross-country skiing, and snow machining.

 2. Tracy Arm Fjord

 Located about 70 miles to the north of Petersburg, Alaska, Tracy Arm, is a classic fjord, and a must-see vacation spot in Alaska.
 A “fjord” is a Nordic term meaning a narrow waterway surrounded by sharp cliffs.
 It is named after the Secretary of the Navy Benjamin Franklin Tracy.
 Attracting tourists from all over the world, this 27-mile-long Tracy Arm Fjord is an incredible natural gem.

 The Alaska Highway is a 1,390-mile-long road stretching from Delta Junction.
 The road was originally built mostly by the US Army as a supply route during World War II in a time of eight months.
 It is also one of the favorite recreational routes for travelers.
 The Highway features Motels, shops, and gas stations, lodging at an interval of every 30-50 miles, particularly in summer.
 Due to drastic weather conditions, only a few shops are open during the winter season.